Research Article |

 In group 3 again, there is an increase in the ASPD amplitude with the upward movement of the CPS CR group 12.
 The “comb” starts at 3 Hz this time and, by capturing ASW1V, decreases its frequency.
 Changes in the ASW1V frequency and amplitude are observed only when the CPS CRs are in motion, i.e. there is no continuous trend of these parameters that shall accompany the resonance excitation.

-Coherence functions for signals from lower DCDs of one NMC (DCD21-DCD22).
+The coherence functions of the signals from adjacent lower DCDs of one NMC (DCD21-DCD22) (Fig.

 The nighttime reactor mode at a power of 55% involved three CPS CR groups having been inserted at once deeply into the core with a high efficiency changing so substantially the distribution of neutron-noise sources.
 As known by the authors, no such experimental studies into the effect of the CPS CRs on the neutron-noise field inside the core have ever been conducted elsewhere.